s-macke/FSHistory/README.md

 ## Easter Egg in Microsoft Flight Simulator

-Code sometimes has the property to duplicate and then popup at some unusual places.
+Code sometimes has the property of duplicating itself and then popup in an unusual place.
 So happened to me when I first heard about an Easter egg in the 40th Anniversary Edition of the Flight Simulator.
 On the runway in a Diamond DA62, you press the ELT switch.
-The screen in front of you changes and offers you to play the first four flight simulators.
+The screen in front of you changes and offers you to play the first four DOS Flight Simulator versions.

 ![MFS Easter Egg](images/MFS-Easter-Egg.jpg)